Wolverine and the X-Men (TV series)

-Wolverine and the X-Men is a 2009 American animated series by Marvel Studios.
-It is the fourth of five animated adaptations of the X-Men characters, the other four being Pryde of the X-Men, X-Men: The Animated Series, X-Men: Evolution, and an anime adaptation known simply as X-Men.
+Wolverine and the X-Men is an American superhero animated series produced by Marvel Studios.
+It is the fourth animated adaptation of the X-Men characters.
+In the show, Wolverine attempts to reassemble the X-Men and becomes their new leader, following a devastating incident that led to the disappearances of both Jean Grey and Charles Xavier.

 Plot

 The story begins with Wolverine and Rogue having an argument about him leaving.
 When Wolverine goes to Charles and Jean Grey, they get headaches.
 An explosion occurs, and Charles and Jean disappear.
-The resulting trauma caused the X-Men team to disband and go their separate ways, leaving Xavier's once highly revered league of mutant peace preservers out of commission.
+The resulting trauma caused the X-Men team to disband and go their separate ways, leaving the X-Men out of commission.

 Due to the loss of the Professor, Jean, and severe damage to the mansion, many of the X-Men have withered in their faith towards the stability of their former team and have since detached themselves from their former community.
-Some examples include Cyclops' subsequent isolation resulting from Jean's disappearance, Storm's relocation back to her home continent of Africa, and Iceman's move back into his parents' home in the quiet suburbs.
+Some examples include Cyclops' subsequent isolation resulting from Jean's disappearance, Storm's relocation to her home continent of Africa, and Iceman's move back into his parents' home in the suburbs.

-One year later, the MRD (short for the Mutant Response Division), a government-supported organization created for the detainment and subsequent registration of existing mutants, begins capturing mutants from all over the country in response to the countless human protesters determined to protect the safety of humankind.
-This course of action causes Wolverine and Beast to ally and resolve to bring the once defunct X-Men team back together again.
+One year later, the Mutant Response Division (MRD), a government-supported organization created for the detainment and subsequent registration of existing mutants, begins capturing mutants from all over the country in response to the countless human protesters determined to protect the safety of humankind.
+This course of action causes Wolverine and Beast to ally and resolve to reunite the X-Men.

 Meanwhile, Rogue is in the street and attacked by the Brotherhood of Mutants.
 They trick her into joining them, and she later smiles devilishly as she enters their base, appearing to have switched allegiance to become an evil mutant.
-Thanks to the generosity, wealth, and resourcefulness of Angel, the slowly reforming X-Men team begins to see a promising return to its former glory with the rejoining of junior members Iceman, Shadowcat and Forge along with the reconstruction of the previously demolished Xavier Institute.
+Thanks to the generosity, wealth, and resourcefulness of Angel, the X-Men team begins to return to its former glory with the rejoining of junior members Iceman, Shadowcat and Forge along with the reconstruction of the Xavier Institute.
 Unfortunately, without the necessary capabilities of a competent telepath to operate Cerebro, the possibility of locating some of the more globally scattered X-Men members along with the missing Charles Xavier and Jean seems all but a pipe dream.